 These may include medical, family/personal, employment-related or course-related circumstances.

-Information sheet: applying for withdrawal without financial penalty
+Information sheet for all applicants: Applying for withdrawal without financial penalty (PDF, 220 KB)

 Supporting documentation may include:

 A statement from your doctor or counsellor stating:

 A statement from your Divisional Enrolment Team stating:

 If you are also requesting withdrawal without academic penalty from the subject(s), tick the box in Section 6 of the form.
 Your Academic Division will be asked to review your grade and contact you directly with the outcome

 Submit your completed application and supporting documents via email to firstname.lastname@example.org (preferred method) or to the location on the bottom of the form.